EMPLOYMENT LAW NEWS

 The Push for a National CROWN Act

-On April 30, 2024 Rep. Bonnie Watson Coleman (D-NJ) reintroduced H.R.
-8191, also known as the Creating a Respectful and Open World for Natural Hair (CROWN) Act, championed by the official campaign of the same name.
+On Feb.
+26, 2025, Rep. Bonnie Watson Coleman (D-NJ) reintroduced a bill (H.R.
+1638) in the U.S. House of Representatives and Sen. Cory A. Booker (S. 751) in the U.S. Senate, known as the Creating a Respectful and Open World for Natural Hair (CROWN) Act of 2025, championed by the official campaign of the same name.
 The CROWN Coalition was founded by Dove, the National Urban League, Color of Change and the Western Center on Law and Poverty.

-Although the CROWN Act was initially passed in 2019 and 2022, it was ultimately blocked by the Senate.
+Although the CROWN Act was initially passed by the House in 2019 and 2022, it was ultimately blocked by the Senate.
+The newest 2025 version, however, has some bipartisan support.

 Conclusion

-In light of the wave of CROWN laws being passed across the U.S., employers should review their internal policies and handbooks — as well as any diversity training programs — to ensure they are aligned with these laws.
+Considering over half of the U.S. states have passed CROWN laws over the last several years, employers should review their internal policies and handbooks — as well as any diversity training programs — to ensure they are aligned with these laws.

 As laws like these continue to grow and evolve, GovDocs is here to help you remain compliant at every unique location.
 With our solutions, you can focus on building an inclusive workplace while we handle the complexities of labor law compliance.